SSW Student Heather Rose Volunteers at the PAWS program helping out pet owners living with HIV/AIDS

 “Pets can bring a lot of happiness to their owners during rough times, especially for pet owners who are living with HIV and AIDS.
 But many are too sick to care for their animals.
 That’s where the PAWS program comes in.
 PAWS, “Pets Are Wonderful Support,” is organized through the Albany Damien Center.

-CAPITAL REGION, N.Y. – Cosmo is an energetic Jack Russell, but he’s blind, so sometimes he needs a little help with foreign objects.
+ALBANY, N.Y. – Cosmo is an energetic Jack Russell, but he’s blind, so sometimes he needs a little help with foreign objects.
 He doesn’t see Heather Rose, but he knows she’ll be there.

 “Come on Cosmo!”
 Rose said, holding his leash.